quanyang/quanyang.github.io/projects/index.md

 --------

 #### MIPS Simulator | [http://quanyang.github.io/MIPS/](http://quanyang.github.io/MIPS/)
-A MIPS simulator that is able to simulate a subset of MIPS instructions.
+A MIPS simulator/emulator that is able to simulate a subset of MIPS instructions.
 Done purely using HTML and JavaScript, internals is implemented to be closely similar to actual CPU design.

 --------